what is neurodivergencewhat is neurodivergence

 What is the Neurodiversity Paradigm?

 The Neurodiversity paradigm is simply the idea that everyone has their own unique way of thinking, feeling and being in the world.
-This is true whether they have Autism Spectrum Disorder, ADHD, Obsessive-Compulsive Disorder (OCD), Borderline Personality Disorder (BPD), dyslexia, depression, anxiety, PTSD or bipolar disorder.
+This is true whatever neurological conditions affect their quality of life, whether thats’s Autism Spectrum Disorder, ADHD, Obsessive-Compulsive Disorder (OCD), Borderline Personality Disorder (BPD), dyslexia, depression, anxiety, PTSD or bipolar disorder.

-Neurodiversity is the idea that there are many different ways to think, feel and behave.
+Neurodiversity, on the other hand, is the idea that there are many different ways to think, feel and behave.
 It’s a way of looking at the world where we all have our own unique strengths and weaknesses.
-The term was coined by Dr Judy Singer in the 1990s.
+The idea of neurodiversity was popularized by Dr. Judy Singer in the 1990s.
 She defined it as “the diversity of human nature”.

-It’s important to note that neurodiversity is not about making excuses for people with disabilities.
+It’s important to note that neurodiversity is not about making excuses for disabled people.
 That’s what many believe neurotypical people do, a practice known as ableism.
 Of course, this isn’t every person, but more of a social construct embedded in modern society and medicine

-Instead, neurodiversity is about understanding that every person is different.
+Instead, neurodiversity is about understanding that every person’s brain functions is different, whether thats from birth or traumatic brain injuries.
 We should celebrate those differences, rather than try to change them.

 What is the Neurodiversity Movement?